National Firearms Act: Parts associated with NFA items

 In general, certain components that make up an NFA item are considered as regulated.
 For example, the components of a silencer are considered as "silencers" by themselves and the replacement parts are regulated.
-However, the repair of original parts without replacement can be done by the original manufacturer, FFL gunsmith, or by registered owner without being subjected to new registration as long as the serial number and the dimension (caliber) are maintained.
+However, the repair of original parts without replacement can be done by the original manufacturer, FFL gunsmith, or by the registered owner without being subjected to new registration as long as the serial number and the dimension (caliber) are maintained.
 The length may be reduced in repair, but cannot be increased.
 Increasing the length is considered as making a new silencer.
 "Suppressor" is the term used within the trade/industry literature while the term "silencer" is the commonly used term that appears in the actual wording of the NFA.
 The terms are often used interchangeably depending on the source quoted.

 Suppressors and machine guns are the most heavily regulated.
 For example, in Ruling 81-4, ATF declared that any AR-15 Drop-in Auto-Sear (DIAS) made after November 1, 1981 is itself a machine gun, and is therefore subject to regulation.
 While this might seem to mean that pre-1981 sears are legal to possess without registration, ATF closes this loophole in other publications, stating,Regardless of the date of manufacture of a drop in auto sear, possession of such a sear and certain M-16 fire control parts is possession of a machine gun as defined by the NFA.
 Specifically, these parts are listed as "(a) combination(s) of parts" designed "Solely and exclusively" for use in converting a weapon into a machine gun and are a machine gun as defined in the NFA.ATF machine gun technology letters written between 1980 and 1996 by Edward M. Owen—the then-chief of the ATF technology division defined "solely and exclusively" in all of his published and unpublished machine gun rulings with specific non-ambiguous language.